Lady Tigers face 15 nationally-ranked opponents in 2014

 Episode 36: Jeff Brightwell sits down with Head Coach Lee Taylor Walker and talks about the the past tournament and thoughts of the final season.

-The 2012-13 campaign marks Lee Taylor Walker's sixth season as head coach of the University of Memphis women's tennis program.
+The 2013-14 campaign marks Lee Taylor Walker's seventh season as head coach of the University of Memphis women's tennis program.

-In Walker's first five seasons at the helm, the Lady Tigers have made significant improvements, culminating in a banner season in 2011-12.
-The U of M spent all but one week during the spring season in the ITA rankings, reaching a program-best No. 51 on Mar.
-20, 2012.
-Walker guided junior Courtney Collins to become the program's first participant in the NCAA Women's Singles Championships after ending the regular season ranked No. 31.
+In 2012, the U of M spent all but one week during the spring season in the ITA rankings, reaching a then program-best No. 51 on Mar.
+20. Walker guided Collins to become the program's first participant in the NCAA Women's Singles Championships after ending the regular season ranked No. 31.

-In all, five Tigers earned rankings in 2011-12, with Stefanie Mikesz, Mariya Slupska, Tiffany Welcher and Alyssa Hibberd joining Collins in the polls.
-Collins' 2012 ITA Ohio Valley Cissie Leary Award for Sportsmanship and All-C-USA first team selection highlight the 17 post-season awards earned by those five athletes and Kelly Gray.
+In all, five Lady Tigers earned rankings in 2011-12, with Mikesz, Welcher, Mariya Slupska and Alyssa Hibberd joining Collins in the polls.
+Collins' 2012 ITA Ohio Valley Cissie Leary Award for Sportsmanship and All-C-USA First Team selection highlighted the 17 postseason awards earned by those five athletes and Kelly Gray.

 The Lady Tigers have steadily improved in the rankings and wins column under Walker's direction.
 Heading into the 2012 season, Walker's squad boasted a program-best five nationally-ranked netters: No. 51 Stefanie Mikesz, No. 60 Courtney Collins, No. 98 Mariya Slupska in singles, and 41st-ranked duo Alyssa Hibberd and Tiffany Welcher.

-In 2011, Walker guided Collins to All-Conference USA first team honors and Slupska to C-USA Newcomer of the Year, both being first-ever selections for the program.
-In that season's dual match slate, the team tied for the most wins in program history with 16, equaling the mark set in 2003.
-The team posted 13 wins in 2010, which was then the second-most in program history.
+In 2011, Walker guided Collins to All-Conference USA First Team honors and Slupska to C-USA Newcomer of the Year, both being first-ever selections for the program.

-That same year, Lee coached senior Ashley Murdock to her third-consecutive All-Conference USA second team selection and Collins to her first All-C-USA nod.
-In 2008-09, Walker's second season, the Lady Tigers went 11-13, including wins over conference foes Southern Miss and UAB.
+In 2010, Walker coached senior Ashley Murdock to her third-consecutive All-Conference USA Second Team selection and Collins to her first All-C-USA nod.
+In 2008-09, Walker's second season, the Lady Tigers went 10-13, including wins over conference foes Southern Miss and UAB.

 In his first season as head coach, Walker led the Lady Tigers to a 9-13 mark.
 In the fall of 2008, Walker coached Murdock and Marjorie Ondeck to the semifinals of the 2008 ITA Southeast Regional in Winston-Salem, N.C.
 Murdock and Ondeck defeated doubles tandems from No. 13 Clemson, No. 17 North Carolina and No. 25 Tennessee on their way to the semifinals.